tpherndon/bitly_api_examples/README.md

 ## shorten_links.py
 This script shortens URLs and generates a CSV of the output.

-The script was written to work with Python 2.7, and requires the requess library.
+The script was written to work with Python 2.7, and requires the requests library.
 A requirements.txt file is included for use with pip.

 The script requires two arguments, your Bitly account access token